liam-kelley/SMA_Projet/README.md

 **GamerAgent** :
 This represents the main type of agent in the game, the one that is scheduled in the scheduler.
 Some basic methods are implemented for all AI's behaviours :
-- This < sign is overriden to comapre two GamerAgents based on their initiative;
+- This < sign is overriden to compare two GamerAgents based on their initiative;
 - The get_allies() method is used to access the members of an agent's team;
 - The get_foes() method is used to access the members of the agent's ennemy team;
 - The update_height() method (straightfoward);